MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

 ### Circuit diagram from entry point

-1. Open a Q# file in Visual Studio Code.
+1. Open a Q# file in Visual Studio Code, or [load one of the quantum samples](xref:microsoft.quantum.submit-jobs#load-a-q-sample-program).
 1. To visualize the quantum circuit of the Q# program, select **View -> Command Palette** and type “circuit” which should bring up the **Q#: Show circuit** option.
 You can also click on **Circuit** from the list of commands below `@EntryPoint()`.

     :::image type="content" source="media/codelens-circuit.png" alt-text="Screenshot the Q# file in Visual Studio Code showing where to find the code lens circuit command.":::